Dr Yingsha Zhang

 Consumer Behaviour; Data mining; Human Geography; Machine Learning; Management; Marketing; Statistics; Tourism; Tourism and Accommodation; Tourism Development; Tourism Impacts

-Qualifications: PhD in Hospitality Management, South Carolina; MSc in Human Geography, Anhui Normal; Bachelor of Management, South China Normal
+Qualifications: PhD in Hospitality Management at the University of South Carolina; Master of Science in Human Geography at Anhui Normal University; Bachelor of Management at South China Normal University

 Personal Website: https://yingshazhang.weebly.com/